NireBryce/_digital_garden/src/site/notes/Main/2022-11-30 'The Purpose of a System is What it Does' is a thought terminating cliche.md

 instead of realizing most of these systems are not meant to do that, and specific, conscious choices from a handful of people made it that way, a minority of a minority of the organizations building them.

-and there's your problem, along with an intentionally undereducated populace that's kept in fear of saying no to the boss because you can't afford to find another job
+and there's your problem, along with an intentionally undereducated populace that's kept in fear of saying no to the boss because you can't afford to find another job.